RohitVarre/Live-Facemask-Detector/README.md

 Therefore, there is a need to make wearing a mask as compulsion to prevent the spread of the virus especially in public places like shopping malls.

+Data:

+Data augmentation techniques are used to build a masked dataset.
+Images of masked people from the internet can also be added to diversify the dataset.
+It is very important that the data consists of primarily the front face as we are using the frontal face cascade.
+The model can be extended to various face angles (not just frontal face) by feeding the relevant data and using relevant cascades.
+In this project frontal face is focussed as it has major applications.

 Model:

 This model is made by transfer learning from the famous MobileNet model.
 OpenCV is used to capture live input from the webcam.
 HAAR cascade is used to detect the frontal face.